FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-12-31-configuring-angular-libraries.md

 export * from './lib/lib-to-configure.service';
 ```

+> The `public-api.ts` is like an interface to the consuming applications.
+Everything you export here can be imported from the library in a consuming app via ES6 `import` statement. if you do not export it via this file, it will be private.

 Having done that we need to configure our lib to receive the config from the outside.
 For this, we will add a `forRoot(...)` method to the libraries module which will return the configured module and expect the static configuration object.

 ```js